susmitpy/talks/aws_lambda.md

 - **Custom authorization logic:**  Use Lambda to implement your own authorization rules.
 - **Token-based authentication:**  Validate JWTs or other tokens.
 - **Caching:**  Cache authorization results to reduce latency.
-- **Integration with Cognito or other identity providers.

 <style>
 li {